The right choice of paving determines how your house, terrace and garden will look

 Herringbone → great choice for driveways, distributes load.

-Random compositions → appear natural, ideal for garden paths.
+Random compositions → looks natural, ideal for garden paths.

-Decorative borders → elegant space definition, such as around a dining area.
+Decorative borders → elegant space delimitation, for example around dining areas.

 6. Selection by location: what works best

-Driveway → robust compositions, contrasting edge, medium blend.
+Driveway → robust compositions, contrasting border, medium melange.

-Terrace → large format, smooth or slightly textured surface, light tones.
+Terrace → large format, smooth or lightly textured surface, light tones.

-Pathways → medium format, joints in the direction of walking, edging for lawn cleanliness.
+Walkways → medium format, joints in the direction of walking, edging for clean lawn.

-Pool and wet zones → slightly textured, light shades, safe surface.
+Pool and wet areas → lightly textured, light shades, safe surface.

-Pergola, grill, outdoor kitchen → easy maintenance, medium blend, smoother texture.
+Pergola, grill, outdoor kitchen → easy maintenance, medium melange, smoother texture.

 ✔️ You know the load and have chosen the correct thickness.

-✔️ The surface is suitable for maintenance and safety.
+✔️ The surface suits maintenance and safety needs.

-✔️ Colours are matched with the façade and garden.
+✔️ Colours are coordinated with the façade and garden.